Super-resolution positron emission tomography by intensity modulation: Proof of concept: Discussion and conclusion

 \section{Discussion and conclusion}

-This paper has two main contributions.
-The first includes a theoretical exposition of the applicability of SIM to undersampled data and proposing the use of a rotating modulator ring and a mathematical model for extending the basic theory of SIM to PET.
-The second is numerical demonstration.
+This paper has three main contributions.
+The first is a theoretical exposition of the applicability of SR-SIM for increasing the resolution and eliminating aliasing errors from multiple undersampled bandlimited measurements.
+The second is the idea of using a rotating modulator ring in front of a stationary PET detector ring to produce the needed signal modulation and the formulation of a mathematical model for extending the basic theory of SR-SIM to the resulting data for achieving SR-PET.
+The third is numerical demonstration of the feasibility of this new SR-PET concept.
 Using noise-free data for a 2-d PET system consisting of 4.2\,mm-width detectors produced by an analytic method, we show that the proposed SR-PET method can remove aliasing errors and resolve 0.9\,mm sources when using rotating bi-level ring modulators.
 When Poisson noise is added, although the modulator decreases the CDE, improved visibility and superior CRC-vs-STD performance are still achieved.
-Shorter-period modulators are not necessary for achieving higher resolution.
-Among the four modulators tested, M2 gives the best resolution.
-This is favorable because longer-period modulators are easier to make.
-Limited results obtained using data generated by GATE are consistent with the results obtained using data generated by the analytic method.
-We also vary the tungsten thickness of M2.
-Again, despite CDE reduction, for the noise level examined small sources are better resolved when thicker tungsten is used.
+Our results show that shorter-period modulators are not necessary for achieving higher resolution.
+Among the four modulators tested, M2 gives the best resolution and quantitative performance, superior to M0.5 and M1.0.
+This result is favorable because in practice longer-period modulators are easier to make.
+We also examine using various tungsten thickness for M2.
+Despite CDE reduction, for the noise levels examined small sources are better resolved when thicker tungsten is used to create larger signal modulation.
+We also show successful SR-PET when applied to a brain-like activity distribution.
+Results obtained using more realistic GATE simulation data are consistent with the above observations.